jessjass/cs4501-isa-project-final/UserStories.md

 As a user, I want to see which events I am attending.

 As a user, I want to see which experiences I am associated with.

+As a user, I want to see the details of a specific event.

+As a user, I want to see the details of a specific experience.

 As a user, I want to see my user profile.